 I even use bookmarks to advertise my business, Mystic Circle Books & Designs, LLC.
 When I first started, I ordered business cards.
 I soon switched to a bookmark when I realized people tended to keep the bookmark where the business card could end up in the trash.

 The most traditional use is at book signing events.
 The Country Reporter Festival is a huge downtown event where I live.
 Several local authors, including myself, decided at the last minute to set up a book signing event in one of the local stores.
 Being impromptu, there wasn’t an opportunity to advertise.
 I stood on the sidewalk in front of the store and passed out bookmarks.
 A couple of volunteers walked through the crowds that filled the streets, handing out more.
 It was a great way to draw people into the store.
+And, we sold books.

 I’ve sent batches of bookmarks to book festivals and other events to add to swag bags.
 I carry a supply in my purse, and in the console of my vehicle.
 If I walk into a restaurant and see someone reading a book, I hand them a bookmark.
 Most store owners let me leave a few by the cash register.